What’s your Champagne Style?

 Blanc de Noirs

 Wines labelled Blanc de Noirs are the opposite.
-These are white wines solely from the black grapes, Pinot Noir and Pinot Meunier.
+These are white wines solely from the black grapes, Pinot Noir and/or Pinot Meunier.
 This style was less visible until Bollinger made it fashionable.
 As the colour is in the grape skins rather than the juice, early separation creates a white wine.
 Full-fruited and weighty, they come alive with food, such as white meats.
 There are some excellent examples, especially from the southernmost part of the region.

 Rosé